-Students identified as 'red' (Immediate Action Required) (Appendix F) must be immediately referred to the Deputy Heads or in their absence the Headmaster.
+Students identified as 'red' (Immediate Action Required) (Appendix F) must be immediately referred to the Deputy Head Pastoral or in his absence the Headmaster or one of the Safeguarding Team.

 Managing Disclosure

 Where a student discloses concerns about their own mental health or that of a friend to a member of staff, they should respond in a calm, supportive, non-judgmental way.